raphael-blanchard/PathFinding/README.md

 ```julia
 include("./src/simulation.jl")
 ```
-Execute the algorithms by doing:
+You can now use A* and/or Dijkstra to find the shortest path between two points in a given map by doing:

 ```julia
 algoDijkstra(fname, D, A)